David Yassky

-David S. Yassky (born March 3, 1964) is an American lawyer and politician.
+David S. Yassky is an American lawyer and politician.
 He was a member of the New York City Council from 2002 until 2009, the chairperson of the New York City Taxi and Limousine Commission, and the Dean of Pace University School of Law from April 2014 to April 2018.

 In 2006, Yassky ran for U.S. Congress in Brooklyn, losing to Yvette Clarke, and in 2009 he ran a losing campaign for the Democratic nomination for New York City Comptroller.
-In 2022, he is running in the primary for the New York State Senate.
+In 2022, he ran in the primary for the New York State Senate.

 Education

 The son of a prominent lawyer and an entertainment executive, Yassky attended the Dalton School on Manhattan's Upper East Side, Princeton University and Yale Law School.

 Career

 He was a budget analyst for the New York City Mayor's Office of Management and Budget.
 He then served as chief counsel to the House Subcommittee on Crime, a subcommittee chaired by Charles Schumer.
 Yassky was a member of the faculty of the Brooklyn Law School.